FAQ for Providers & Credentialing Staff

 Is my organization required to use Medversant or CAQH?

-- The Office of the Insurance Commissioner (OIC) has authorized the use of CAQH or other vendors or other methods through February 29, 2024.
+• The Office of the Insurance Commissioner (OIC) has authorized the use of CAQH or an alternative vendor through February 29, 2024.

 Note: CAQH is not being selected as a Credentialing Verification Organization (CVO) vendor, but rather as the database for submitting and retrieving provider credentialing applications as called out in the legislation.